Team2168/2020_Main_Robot/README.md

 Robot code for the 2020 FRC season

 NOTE:
 For motor controllers, use a PWMSpeedController class.
+When creating subsystems and commands, use the old commands and subsystems in the WPILib creator.

 # Drivetrain
 ## Liam
-  6 Motor Controllers (3 per side)
+  6 Motor Controllers (3 per side) This will be CanSparkMax (look at last years drivetrain to get an idea)

 # Shooter
 ## Kaleb